dpc10ster/RJafroc/README.md

 # Applications

 Search is a common task in every day life.
-While most of the applications in this package are geared toward analyzing radiologist performance as they engage in search tasks such as finding lesions in medical images, the software applies to any task involving detection and localization of targets in images.
-For example, the functions in `RJafroc` can be used to analyze the performance of artificial intelligence (AI) algorithms (including the field of Computer Aided Detection - CAD - which has been re-branded as AI).
+While most of the applications in this package are geared toward analyzing radiologist performance in search tasks such as finding lesions in medical images, the software applies to any task involving detection and localization of targets in images.
+For example, the functions in `RJafroc` can be used to analyze the performance of artificial intelligence (AI) algorithms.
 Two applications to AI are [here](https://dpc10ster.github.io/RJafrocFrocBook/), specifically:

-* Measuring AI performance relative to a group of human readers.
+* Measuring AI performance.
-* Optimizing the reporting threshold of an AI algorithm - a common task faced by an algorithm designer.
+* Optimizing the reporting threshold of an AI algorithm.

-In addition to performing conventional ROC analysis (localization information is ignored), the software performs FROC analysis, where lesion localization information is used.

 The radiological search model (RSM), described [here](https://dpc10ster.github.io/RJafrocFrocBook/) is implemented in `RJafroc`.
-A fitting function `RJafroc::FitRsmRoc` is implemented that estimates RSM parameters from ROC data These are related to search and classification performances: search performance refers to finding lesions while simultaneously minimizing finding non-lesion locations while classification performance measures ability to distinguish between lesion and non-lesion locations.
+A fitting function `RJafroc::FitRsmRoc` estimates RSM parameters from ROC data These parameters are related to search and classification performances:

+* Search performance refers to finding lesions while simultaneously minimizing finding non-lesion locations
+* Classification performance measures ability to distinguish between lesion and non-lesion locations.

 Knowing the individual performances allows principled optimization of reader or AI algorithm performance.

 # Relation to Windows software
-* `RJafroc` extends [Windows `JAFROC` software](https://www.devchakraborty.com) (this URL is no longer valid).
+* `RJafroc` extends Windows `JAFROC` software.
 * Originally uploaded in 2004, the Windows software is many generations behind the software available on this website.
 However, many users find it to be easy to use and useful.
-Vignettes are provided to allow them to quickly transition to `RJafroc`.
+Vignettes in `RJafroc` and the online book available [here](https://dpc10ster.github.io/RJafrocQuickStart/) allows one to quickly transition to `RJafroc`.
 * If you still need the Windows `JAFROC` software, it is still available [here](https://github.com/dpc10ster/WindowsJafroc).

 # Update History